WHY IT MATTERS

 The Process of Falling Asleep

 Falling asleep is an interplay between two mechanisms: a sleep switch in your brain, which makes you feel sleepy, and a biological clock, which signals when during the day your body should sleep.
+Let's explore them.

 Turning the Sleep Switch On